chriscant/mkdistmaps/README.md

 # To do

 * Support [Irish](https://en.wikipedia.org/wiki/Irish_grid_reference_system) grid references
-* Possibly: cope with having Irish and GB grid references dispalyed on the same map
+* Possibly: cope with having Irish and GB grid references displayed on the same map
 * Possibly: cope with map inserts for out-of-main-area locations

 # License